 Most companies require an annual performance review to be completed for every employee.
 The Human Resources department provides a standard form and a required grading scale.
 Every manager dutifully fills out the same form, or has the employee fill it out, then spends as little time as possible discussing the results.
 Whatever discussion does take place is often combative, because the employee knows that this one document will determine the amount of their raise for the upcoming year.
-Because you can't escape doing an annual performance review, it's best to make them as useful as possible and when meeting with the employee try to get value out of the overall evaluation of their performance by comparing their work to others on the team, or in the department.
+Because you can't escape doing an annual performance review, it's best to make them as useful as possible and when meeting with the employee to try to get value out of the overall evaluation of their performance by comparing their work to others on the team, or in the department.

 The reason companies require annual performance reviews is to have a method for gauging how to distribute annual raises.
 If each employee is given a grade, raises can be given based on where the employee fits into the grading system.
 Unfortunately, the result is that when you do an annual performance review, the only thing the employee listens to is their grade.

-How to Make Annual Performance Reviews Beneficial to Employees
+How to Make Annual Performance Reviews Beneficial for Employees

 Using employee grades to appropriate raises is fundamentally flawed.
 It doesn't equate raises to how an employee helped the company achieve its goals.
 However, if you must use the system, use it to motivate your group to produce at optimum levels.